 18-25 = GND

 ***Signals are Active Low

 Note that the Enable line must be active (high) for a motor to turn.
 When properly configured, the software will enable the motor when the machine is powered and disable the motor when the emergency stop button is pressed (in software or hardware) which powers-down the motors.

 I’m using LinuxCNC for the control software; it’s free and I like linux.
+You can read about it here.
 The software is extremely configurable which makes figuring the setup out problematic.
 The software comes with two configuration wizards; one is for stepper-motor-based machines.
 I used this and created a configuration file named ztw7x7, but the wizard doesn’t allow you to configure the Enable pins properly.
 In the end, I had to edit the .hal file by hand to add definitions for Xenable, Yenable, and Zenable.
 This link was very helpful.
 I’ll post the edited file shortly.

 There are many good choices for controlling NEMA17 stepper motors (1.2A/phase) including Arduino (Uno or Mega2560) with GRBL software (optimized for Mega2560 here) with a CNC shield using the Allegro A4988 or TI DRV8255 drivers (1-2A w/fan) or TB6600 stepper motor drivers (3.5A).
 See install info here.
 Note that the drivers must be adjusted for max current and many suggest adding over-voltage protection for them including a 100uF cap across the motor.
 I would consider a suitably sized TVS diode instead because most 100uF caps aren’t rated for the ripple current they would experience.

 Replacement spindles are available with 775 motors and the same ER11 spindle.